ikawrakow/ik_llama.cpp/README.md

 * Faster CPU inference for MoE models with similar performance gains
 * Implementation of the [Bitnet b1.58](https://huggingface.co/1bitLLM/bitnet_b1_58-3B) model for the CPU (`AVX2` and `ARM_NEON`) and GPU (`CUDA` and `Metal`).
 This implementation is much faster than the unmerged `llama.cpp` [PR-8151](https://github.com/ggerganov/llama.cpp/pull/8151)

 If you are not already familiar with [llama.cpp](https://github.com/ggerganov/llama.cpp), it is better to start there.
-For those familiar with `llama.cpp`, everything here works the same as in `llama.cpp` (or at least the way `llama.cpp` worked when I last synced on June 21).
+For those familiar with `llama.cpp`, everything here works the same as in `llama.cpp` (or at least the way `llama.cpp` worked when I last synced on Aug 12 2024).

 Note that I have published some, but not all, of the code in this repository in a series of [llamafile](https://github.com/Mozilla-Ocho/llamafile) PRs ([394](https://github.com/Mozilla-Ocho/llamafile/pull/394), [405](https://github.com/Mozilla-Ocho/llamafile/pull/405), [428](https://github.com/Mozilla-Ocho/llamafile/pull/428), [435](https://github.com/Mozilla-Ocho/llamafile/pull/435), [453](https://github.com/Mozilla-Ocho/llamafile/pull/453), and [464](https://github.com/Mozilla-Ocho/llamafile/pull/464))